MrBigoudi/CompareVgImages/samples/jfp12_en/descr.md

 Before playing each piece, we check that each of the four first lines are empty : otherwise the game ends.
 The piece is then dropped on the column chosen by the player.
 If we can't drop it, the game ends.

 Then, there's the Tetris magic : if a line of the board is fill with non empty blocks then this line vanishes and all the blocks from above drop by a line.
 If four contiguous lines vanishe at the same time, the player get 800 points : it's a Tetris !
-If the previous piece was already used for a Tetris, then he gets 1200 points !
 Otherwise, each line gives 100 points to the player.

 Write the function